Division of Environmental Analysis (DEA) LINKS

 Transportation Conformity Overview

 Transportation Conformity applies in areas that are "nonattainment" or "attainment-maintenance" for National Ambient Air Quality Standards, and only for the standards that actually are or previously were violated.
-The number of standards violated varies by area, from only one (some ozone, PM2.5, or PM10-only areas) to nearly the entire possible range (South Coast air basin); conformity analysis must be done for all of the standards that are or (in maintenance areas) were violated.
+The number of standards violated varies by area, from only one (some ozone, CO, PM2.5, or PM10-only areas) to nearly the entire possible range (South Coast air basin); conformity analysis must be done for all of the standards that are or (in maintenance areas) were violated.
+The Table of Areas Subject to Transportation Conformity Requirements lists the pollutants that trigger conformity applicability in the various areas.

 This summary is necessarily abbreviated.
 For more details see the Caltrans Standard Environmental Reference (Chapter 11 - Air Quality and air quality forms and templates), the EPA Transportation Conformity web site , and the FHWA Conformity web site .
 Nonattainment and "maintenance" areas in California can be identified through the EPA Region 9 Air Quality Maps web site , the EPA "Green Book" , and the Conformity Areas Table at this web site.

-Conformity analysis and determinations are done at statewide, regional (Metropolitan Planning Organization - MPO - or isolated rural area), and project scales.
+Conformity analysis and determinations may be done at statewide, regional (Metropolitan Planning Organization - MPO - or isolated rural area), and project scales.

 California's State Transportation Plan is a policy-only product that does not identify and analyze specific projects.
 It is not, therefore, subject to conformity requirements.
 A statewide interagency consultation process is maintained; see the Statewide Conformity Working Group section of this site.

-Regional analysis considers the effect of all regionally significant projects in a nonattainment area, and normally addresses emission budgets set in an EPA-approved State Implementation Plan.
+Regional analysis analyzes the effect of all regionally significant projects in a nonattainment area, and normally addresses emission budgets set in an EPA-approved State Implementation Plan.
 The regional analysis considers the Design Concept (what type of project it is) and scope (how long, capacity, etc.) of all projects to be implemented by various analysis years.
-Regional analysis also addresses implementation of Transportation Control Measures contained in the EPA-approved State Implementation Plan.
-Regional conformity must be determined not less often than every 4 years by a MPO with a nonattainment or maintenance area, and usually is analyzed more often as various Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) amendments happen.
+Regional analysis also documents implementation of Transportation Control Measures contained in the EPA-approved State Implementation Plan.
+Regional conformity must be determined not less often than every 4 years by a MPO with a nonattainment or maintenance area, and usually is analyzed more often as Regional Transportation Plan (RTP) and Transportation Improvement Program (TIP) amendments happen.
+Regional analysis in areas that are "isolated rural" - have no MPO within the nonattainment area - is done as part of the project-level conformity process for regionally significant projects as they occur.

-Project-level analysis is done at the time a NEPA document is prepared, and a project-level conformity determination must be done at the time the NEPA document is approved, and is reaffirmed or re-done at each federal action point (usually funding approvals) after that.
+Project-level conformity analysis is done while a NEPA environmental document is being prepared.
+A project-level conformity determination must be done by the time the NEPA document is approved, and is reaffirmed or re-done at each federal action point (usually funding approvals) after that.
 Project-level conformity normally applies only to projects that are not exempt from conformity (40 CFR 93.126, 128, and in ozone-only areas 127) and are regionally significant (see definition at 40 CFR 93.101).
-References are to the "eCFR" web site at the U.S. Government Printing Office web site .
+References to the "eCFR" web site are at the U.S. Government Printing Office web site .
 A project-level analysis usually includes the following:

-- Hot Spot Analysis: if a project is in a carbon monoxide (CO), PM10, or PM2.5 nonattainment or maintenance area, analysis must confirm that the project will not cause or worsen a localized violation of the standard.
+- Hot Spot Analysis: if a project is in a carbon monoxide (CO) or particulate matter (PM10 and/or PM2.5) nonattainment or maintenance area, analysis must confirm that the project will not cause or worsen a localized violation of the standard.
 This is done in two ways:

 - CO areas: a project is analyzed using the Caltrans/UCD CO Protocol, and modeled if necessary using the CALINE4 model.
 This process documents whether or not the project will cause a new CO violation in the project vicinity.
-Since all CO areas in California are currently attainment-maintenance, there currently are no violations of the CO standard, so it is not possible to worsen an existing violation.
+Since all CO areas in California are attainment-maintenance, there currently are no violations of the CO standard, so it is not possible to worsen an existing violation and the requirement of 40 CFR 93.116 to reduce the severity/number or eliminate existing nearby violations does not apply..

 More details regarding project-level analysis methods used in California and related information can be found in the Analysis Tools section of this web site, and in the Caltrans Standard Environmental Reference sections noted above.